 Oh, except for the lockers in the kids’ hallway!

-I got the lockers at the ReStore, so they were still a bargain (and the purchase was for a good cause)!
+I got the lockers at the Habitat for Humanity ReStore, so they were still a bargain (and the purchase was for a good cause)!

 Generally, I find that storage containers from discount stores work really well.
 I’ve even gotten larger storage pieces at IKEA, like this sorter we use for art supplies: